Stay connected and receive exclusive updates.

-An architectural ensemble consisting of several overlapping red walls (red like the soil in Toro) representing the walls that used to encircle the old towns: The lack of the main entrance with no gates and windows awakes the curiosity of anyone who admires it.
-The building coexists with the landscape.
+The architectural ensemble consists of several overlapping red walls (much like the red soil in Toro) representing the ancient walls that used to encircle its old towns.
+The building is not integrated with the landscape, but coexists with it.

-Not only remarkable from an aesthetic point of view, but also in terms of efficiency: the building is divided into clearly defined sections: Grape reception and selection table, production section, Barrels section, Bottling section and warehouse.
-Finally, laboratory, offices and meeting room.
+Not only remarkable from an aesthetic point of view, but also in terms of efficiency.
+The building is divided into four clearly defined sections: a grape reception and selection area; a production room; a barrel room; and a bottling section and warehouse.
+Additionally, there are the laboratory, offices and tasting room.

-This room was designed in order to create a harmonious environment and ideal conditions to ensure optimum aging.
-The fermented wine is moved to the barrels as soon as possible, regularly by Autumn.
+This room was designed in order to create a harmonious environment with the ideal conditions to ensure optimum ageing.
+Fermented wine is moved to the barrels as soon as possible, usually in Autumn.

 A detailed control is carried out for every single barrel.
 During this period of about two years in some cases, a certain number of physio-chemical transformations occur naturally, which leads to perfect transparency and better wine stability, as well as a refinement of its organoleptic character.
 Not all the barrels perform in the same way, for this reason, individual control is required.